 The time duration doesn’t really matter.
-What matters is the perspective in which you set your goals.
-Three months comes beforenine months, and nine months is shorter than 24 months.
+What matters is the perspective in which you make your plans.
+Three months comes before nine months, and nine months is shorter than 24 months.
 Therefore, in comparison, they represent short-, medium-, and long-term goals, respectively.

-The duration of a short or long-termgoal is not set in stone.
+The duration of a short or long-term goal is not set in stone.
 It all depends on what you’re working towards and the milestones you’ve set for yourself.
 Short-term goals examples are those that you’re working towards accomplishing immediately, while long-term goals are those you’ve set to complete further down the line.
-Medium-term goals fall in-between those two.
+Medium-term objectives fall in between those two.

 The Importance and Benefits of Short-Term Goals

-These are all healthy short-term goals.
-The great thing about making your goals short-term is that you can extend them further if you find them enjoyable.
+These are all healthy short-term objectives.
+The great thing about making your plans short-term is that you can extend them further if you find them enjoyable.
 It’s easier to start a goal knowing you’re not committing to it for too long.